11 Ways to Use Swiss Chard

 - Soup: add chopped leaves and chopped stems to soups.

 - Saute: saute leaves the same way you’d saute spinach or kale.
+This is my favorite recipe for chard (or kale).

 - Eggs: chop the leaves and add to scrambled eggs, omelets, or quiche.